jeffboody/libnn/readme.md

 the weight tensors while Batch Normalization is used to normalize the network inputs.
-On the other hand, Spectral Normalization seems to replace L2 regularization and AdamW weight decay as their effects will be scaled away.
+On the other hand, Spectral Normalization seems to replace L2 regularization and AdamW decoupled weight decay.

 ![Spectral Normalization Algorithm)](docs/spectral-normalization.jpg?raw=true "Spectral Normalization")

-To clarify, the u vector may be initialized by selecting samples from a normal distribution with zero mean and unit standard deviation.
-The u vector must also be normalized.
+The Spectral Normalization algorithm is written assuming column major matrices so the transposes need to be rearranged for row major matricies.
+The tensor W has dim(fc,fh,fw,xd) (where fc=cout and xd=cin per NN convention) and must be reshaped into a matrix with dim(fc,fh\*fw\*xd).
+The u vector has dim(fc) and is initialized by selecting samples from a normal distribution (with zero mean and unit standard deviation) followed by normalization.
+The v vector has dim(fh\*fw\*xd) and does not require initialization.
-The tensor W has dim(fc,fh,fw,xd) (per NN convention), u has dim(fc) and v has dim(xd).
-The tensor W must be reshaped into a matrix with dim(fc,fh*fw*xd) while applying the Power Iteration Method and computing sigma (e.g. the largest eigenvector).

 The implementation of the update step 3 is somewhat ambiguous because the algorithm as written seems to suggest